Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --: Introduction

 \section{Introduction}

-In quantum field theory, the Schwinger-Dyson equation (SDE) [1,2] is useful as a method for performing non-perturbative calculations.
-In many studies, the SDEs are computed in Euclidean momentum space using real-valued masses and energies.
-However, various extensions have been made so far, such as application to Minkowski space and extension to the complex momentum space, in which the mass and energy are not necessarily real values.
+In quantum field theory, the Schwinger-Dyson equation (SDE) [1,2] is useful as a method for performing non-perturbative calculations for strongly coupled systems, such as quantum chromodynamics (QCD) in the infrared region.(See reviews in Refs [3-5].)
+In many studies, the SDEs are computed in Euclidean momentum space.
+However, the SDE has been extended to Minkowski momentum space as well.
+One of the motivations for extending the SDE to Minkowski momentum space is to investigate the behavior of the propagator in the time-like region.
+Even in the perturbative region, the propagator has poles and branch-cut along the real axis in the time-like four-momentum.

-In particular, for studies in the non-perturbative region, extension to the complex momentum space seems useful.
-To study the properties of propagators in the non-perturbative region, the four-dimensional squared momentum was extended to complex values for electron propagators in quantum electrodynamics (QED) [3,4] and gluon propagators in quantum chromodynamics (QCD)[5-7].
-These studies suggest that the effective mass produced in the non-perturbative region has an imaginary part.
+The properties of the propagator in the non-perturbative region are even more non-trivial.
+For example, the behavior of the gluon propagator in the infrared region has been of interest.
+Although calculations by lattice simulations are performed in Euclidean space, the numerical continuation of the data into Minkowski space suggests the existence of poles in the complex squared momentum plane in the infrared region [6-8] and the violation of positive values of the spectral functions [9-11], which should have positive values if the asymptotic fields exist.
+These results were compared with predictions from the Gribov-Zwanziger approach [12-17] and a calculation by the SDE [18].

+One of the computational difficulties using the SDE in Minkowski space is the presence of poles in the propagator.
+In the SDE, the effective mass is calculated using the self-energy, which requires knowledge of the precise pole positions of the propagator.
+To avoid this problem, the Wick rotation from the real axis to the imaginary axis (or opposite direction) is often used in the momentum integration.
+However, the Wick rotation requires the location of the poles to be known in advance, but the value of an effective mass in non-perturbative region is non-trivial in calculation with the SDE. \footnote{Some formal approaches have been done in Refs.[19,20], in which the gluon propagator with complex singularities in Minkowski space is reconstructed starting from the Euclidean propagator by the analytic continuation. }

+The analytical properties of the gluon propagator are studied by connecting the square of momentum from space-like to time-like momentum, or by extending it to complex values.
+These studies suggest that the gluon propagator has complex poles in the non-perturbative region [21,22].

+It has also been pointed out that the fermion (electron or quarks) propagator has complex poles in the strong coupling region.
+In investigation using the SDE, the effective propagators for the fermions in the strong coupling region are calculated using the one-loop self-energy with the effective propagator itself [23-27] or the spectral representation [28-33] in the integrand, in which the square of momentum changes from a positive value to a negative value, or extends it to a complex value.

+However, recent analysis of data from lattice simulations using the Pad\'e approximation has not confirmed the existence of the complex poles for the quark propagator[34].
+On the other hand, using the SDE, Ref.[35] showed the existence of a pair of complex conjugate poles located very close to the real axis.